According to the legend of the Higley copper, a Connecticut doctor with a powerful thirst and a copper mine minted the colony’s first copper coins.

 All except one have a deer and the numeral three on the tails side.
 One bears the image of a broad axe with the words, “I CUT MY WAY THROUGH.”
 Another has the spokes of a wheel and the legend, “THE WHEEL GOES ROUND.”

+Four kinds of Higley copper have a hammer on the back, while three have an ax.
 Some date to 1738 and 1739, after Samuel Higley died at sea while taking a shipment of copper to England.
+His family may have continued making coins after he died.

 Five varieties of the Higley copper are on display at the Connecticut State Library, the Simsbury Historical Society and Connecticut Historical Society.
 Coin collectors identified two other varieties, and consider them among the rarest and most exciting early American coins.